-The law requires fees to be calculated so as to cover all the corporation's costs: financial, operational, administrative, and the allocation to the statutory reserve.
+The law requires fees to be calculated so as to cover all the corporation's costs: financial, operational, administrative, and those associated with allocation to the statutory reserve.
 This full-cost pricing ensures CORES' financial viability despite sharp increases in costs, because the quota does not represent a material cost to any member.
+Since 2007, the board of directors may decide on raising fees by as much as 5% during a year, for the purpose of adapting CORES' stream of income to current circumstances.
+Nevertheless, CORES maintains veto power over decisions to modify fees.